Sodium Polystyrene Sulfonate

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience lack of appetite or nausea.
-Have patient report immediately to prescriber signs of hypokalemia, mood changes, behavioral changes, illogical thinking, dizziness, bradycardia, tachycardia, severe diarrhea, edema of extremities, or signs of intestinal disease (HCAHPS).
+• Patient may experience lack of appetite, vomiting, or nausea.
+Have patient report immediately to prescriber signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat), signs of bowel problems (black, tarry, or bloody stools; fever; mucus in stools; vomiting; vomiting blood; severe abdominal pain; constipation; or diarrhea), mood changes, behavioral changes, confusion, dizziness, bradycardia, tachycardia, seizures, severe diarrhea, or swelling of arms or legs (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.